Frequently asked questions about Date of Death real estate appraisals

 The process is straightforward.
 Call or email to discuss the property, the effective date, and the intended use of the appraisal.

-From there, we schedule an inspection of the property.
-After the inspection, I perform market research based on comparable sales from the relevant time period and develop the report.
+From there, an inspection is scheduled.
+After the inspection, market research is performed using comparable sales from the relevant time period to develop the report.

 Most professionals involved in estate matters are primarily looking for two things: accuracy and evidence.